cdeletre/Render96extractor/README.md

 # Render96extractor

-Extract and generate ressources package for Render96ex (sm64ex fork)
+Tool to extract and generate ressources package for [Render96/Render96ex](https://github.com/Render96/Render96ex) (sm64ex fork).
+This tools also pack the demo bin data so that [cdeletre/Render96ex](https://github.com/cdeletre/Render96ex/tree/tester_rt64alpha) can be used (it's a fork that build the executable without hardcoding assets).

 # Usage

-First put your baserom.us.z64 in the root directory and check that the sha1 of this file is correct:
+First put your `baserom.us.z64` (I won't provided this file) in the root directory and check that the sha1 of this file is correct:

 ```
 # sha1sum baserom.us.z64